 # Errors

-> Non-2xx responses carry stable error codes and plain-language messages.
-This guide explains how to log errors, avoid message matching, map status codes to user or system actions, and retry only when the same request may succeed later.
+> Non-2xx responses include stable error codes and plain-language messages.
+This guide explains how to log errors, avoid matching on message text, map status codes to user or system actions, and retry only when the same request may succeed later.

 - Human page: https://mailrith.com/developers/errors